Allow multiple target versions

 Assume you develop two major branches of a project, e.g. maintaining a 1.x branch while developing a 2.x. branch.
 When you now have issues that affect both branches (or features that will be implemented for both), there is no way to indicate, that they will be implemented or fixed in/for both.
 So it would be cool to be able to assign multiple versions as target versions.

-#5 Updated by Kiall Mac Innes about 7 years ago
+#5 Updated by Kiall Mac Innes over 7 years ago

 +1 There are many other tickets for the same thing, but none have had any activity 9-10 months, and some for years.